jefflombard/yardens.life/src/pages/about/index.md

 ![](/img/ford.png)

 Ford is a Delco native who currently lives in West Philadelphia’s Cedar Park neighborhood.
-A healthy garden, much like a healthy community, requires careful attention to what was there before; what is there now; and what will be there in the future.
-I hope to see the seeds that grow today’s Yardens become the seeds that grow tomorrows communities.
 Life’s a Yarden, Dig it.

 **Tom McCusker**